mnestix/mnestix-browser/README.md

 #### Run Mnestix Browser Only
 You can start the Mnestix Browser as standalone application as well.
 There is a provided docker compose file to run the Mnestix Browser out of the box.
-To do that, the environment variables in `docker-compose/compose.only-frontend.yml` should be adjusted to the available values.
+To do that, the environment variables in `docker-compose/compose.only-browser.yml` should be adjusted to the available values.
 You need to have at least the `AAS_REPO_API_URL` variable set to be able to view an AAS.
 A detailed description on how to configure the viewer can be found at the [configuration](#mnestix-configuration-settings) section.

 Afterwards start the Mnestix Browser with the following command:
 ```
-yarn docker:only-frontend
+yarn docker:only-browser
 ```
 The Mnestix Browser is now running on http://localhost:3000.